-If you are aged under 18 and being paid $450 or more (before tax) in a calendar month and work more than 30 hours a week, your employer must pay SG contributions (9.5% in 2019/20 and 2010/21) into your super account.
+If you are under 18 and being paid $450 or more (before tax) in a calendar month and work more than 30 hours a week, your employer must pay SG contributions (10.0% in 2021–22) on your behalf into your super account.

-If you don’t meet these conditions, your employer is not required to make SG contributions for you.
+If you don’t meet the eligibility conditions, your employer is not required to make SG contributions for you.
 Your employer may still choose to make super contributions on your behalf even though they are not legally bound to do so.

 If you work in a private or domestic capacity (for example, as a paid nanny), you still need to work more than 30 hours per week to qualify for employer-paid SG contributions.

 There are annual limits or caps on the amount of money you and your employer can contribute into your super account.
 If you’re aged under 18, you are subject to the same caps or limits on your super contributions as an adult.

 From 1 July 2021, the annual general concessional (before-tax) contributions cap is $27,5000 for everyone, regardless of their age.
 From 1 July 2017 to 30 June 2021, the annual general concessional contributions cap was $25,000.

 Some people may have a higher annual concessional contributions cap for a particular year.
 From 1 July 2018, you can make carry-forward concessional contributions if you qualify.
 Carry-forward contributions allow you to use any of your unused annual concessional contributions cap for up to five years to make a larger concessional contribution in a future year.

 From 1 July 2021, your annual general non-concessional (after-tax) contributions cap is $110,000.
 From 1 July 2017 to 30 June 2021, the annual general non-concessional contributions cap was $100,000.